co-cart/co-cart/readme.txt

 Report bugs on the [CoCart GitHub repository](https://github.com/co-cart/co-cart/issues).

+= Is CoCart translatable? =

+Yes!
+CoCart is deployed with full translation and localization support via the ‘cart-rest-api-for-woocommerce’ text-domain.

-= Where can I get support or talk to other users? =
+= Where can I ask for help? =

 If you get stuck, you can ask for help in the [CoCart support forum](https://wordpress.org/support/plugin/cart-rest-api-for-woocommerce/).